gillian-raab/synthpop/README.md

 If you then go to the package index you will see the documentation file disclosure.pdf in the vignettes directory,

+If your computer does not have a program pdflatex to convert latex files to pdfs the installation is likely to fail.
+If so you will need to install it without vignettes using the command.

+### devtools::install_github("Gillian-Raab/synthpop") ###

+You will not find the new vignette (disclosure.pdf), that explaining the new disclosure functions, but you can find it in the vignettes directory on github.
+The other vignettes are unchanged from the version of synthpop on CRAN.

 ## Other changes include :